Thompsontown, Pennsylvania

 Thompsontown is a borough in Juniata County, Pennsylvania, United States.
 The population was 629 at the 2020 census.

 History

 Thompsontown was founded in 1755 by William Thompson.
 It is home to the oldest church in Juniata County.

+On January 14, 1988, a head-on collision between two Conrail freight trains occurred near Thompsontown, resulting into four deaths and two injuries.